Sangassou virus: Reservoirs

 Natural reservoirs for this hantavirus species include the slit faced bat, moles, and shrews.
 Rodent-borne hantaviruses form three major evolutionary clades corresponding to the subfamilies of their rodent hosts.
-HTNV, SEOV, and DOBV are examples of Murinae-associated hantaviruses.
-PUUV and Tula orthohantavirus (TULV) belong to the Arvicolinae-associated hantaviruses, and SNV and ANDV are representatives of Neotominae- and Sigmodontinae-associated hantaviruses.
+Hantaan virus, Seoul virus, and Dobrava-Belgrade virus are examples of Murinae-associated hantaviruses.
+Puumala virus and Tula virus belong to the Arvicolinae-associated hantaviruses, and Sin Nombre virus and Andes virus are representatives of Neotominae- and Sigmodontinae-associated hantaviruses.